-Common Rodent Entry Points and What to Do about Them
+Common Rodent Entry Points and How to Fix Them

 Fall is upon us, along with cooler temperatures and the threat of winter weather.
 Humans aren’t the only ones who like to seek shelter in the warmth a home provides.
 Rodents who need a warm place to stay for the winter may also be drawn toward houses.
 Do you know where they can get in?